Noamslutski/Sentinal/README.md

 Individual indicators should not automatically be classified as malware.

-Sentinel should instead combine evidence.
+sentinal should instead combine evidence.

 ---